Indian Rebellion of 1857: Reorganisation

-Bahadur Shah was arrested at Humanyun's tomb and tried for treason by a military commission assembled at Delhi, and exiled to Rangoon where he died in 1862, bringing the Mughal dynasty to an end.
+Bahadur Shah II was arrested at Humayun's Tomb and tried for treason by a military commission assembled at Delhi and exiled to Rangoon where he died in 1862, bringing the Mughal dynasty to an end.
 In 1877 Queen Victoria took the title of Empress of India on the advice of Prime Minister Benjamin Disraeli.

 The rebellion saw the end of the East India Company's rule in India.
-In August, by the Government of India Act 1858, the company was formally dissolved and its ruling powers over India were transferred to the British Crown.
+In August, by the Government of India Act 1858, the company's ruling powers over India were transferred to the British Crown.
 A new British government department, the India Office, was created to handle the governance of India, and its head, the Secretary of State for India, was entrusted with formulating Indian policy.
 The Governor-General of India gained a new title, Viceroy of India, and implemented the policies devised by the India Office.
 Some former East India Company territories, such as the Straits Settlements, became colonies in their own right.
 The British colonial administration embarked on a program of reform, trying to integrate Indian higher castes and rulers into the government and abolishing attempts at Westernization.
 The Viceroy stopped land grabs, decreed religious tolerance and admitted Indians into civil service, albeit mainly as subordinates.

 Essentially the old East India Company bureaucracy remained, though there was a major shift in attitudes.
 In looking for the causes of the Rebellion the authorities alighted on two things: religion and the economy.
 On religion it was felt that there had been too much interference with indigenous traditions, both Hindu and Muslim.
-On the economy it was now believed that the previous attempts by the Company to introduce free market competition had undermined traditional power structures and bonds of loyalty placing the peasantry at the mercy of merchants and money-lenders.
+On the economy it was now believed that the previous attempts by the company to introduce free market competition had undermined traditional power structures and bonds of loyalty placing the peasantry at the mercy of merchants and moneylenders.
 In consequence the new British Raj was constructed in part around a conservative agenda, based on a preservation of tradition and hierarchy.